-A decline in energy intensity can be observed in our sample for the period 1995-2013, coupled with an increase in financial intensity over the same period (Figure 2).
+A decline in energy intensity can be observed in our sample for the period 1995-2013, coupled with an increase in financial intensity over the same period (Fig. 2).
 Energy intensity values have declined by about 20% during the period analyzed, with an average annual pace of about 1.5%.

-At the level of the whole economy, financial intensity, illustrating the financial expansion in national income, has risen by 65%, with an average of roughly 4% per year.
-This trend is so significant that ample bodies of literature have been published on the financialization of the economies (Epstein, 2005; Erturk et al., 2008; Fine and Milonakis, 2011; Lapavistas, 2010; Pollin, 2007; Van Treeck, 2009).
+At the level of the whole economy, financial intensity, illustrating the financial expansion in national income, rose by 65%, with an average of roughly 4% per year.
+This trend is so significant that ample bodies of literature have been published on the financialization of the economies (Epstein 2005; Erturk et al. 2008; Fine and Milonakis 2011; Lapavistas 2010; Pollin 2007; Van Treeck 2009).